Dallas Product Liability Attorneys

 If you were injured by a defective product, it will take a powerful advocate to stand up for your rights.
 Manufacturers, retailers, and their insurance companies are large corporations with considerable resources—and teams of attorneys—to counteract consumers’ product liability claims.

-At Arnold & Itkin, we have a reputation for standing up against the biggest companies in the country and world and securing unmatched settlements and verdicts for our clients.
+At Arnold & Itkin, our Dallas product liability lawyers have a reputation for standing up against the biggest companies in the country and world and securing unmatched settlements and verdicts for our clients.
 In fact, our attorneys have recovered billions of dollars for the injured.
-We take on product liability lawsuits nationwide.
+We take on product liability lawsuits in Dallas, Fort Worth, and nationwide.

 To find out how we can help you, call (888) 493-1629 for your free, private consultation.
 We can answer your questions and put you on the path to recovery.